 During her time at Linklaters, Judi worked on many varied projects; including the letting of many large shopping centres, sales and purchases, development projects and property finance.

-Judi took time off to look after her children and returned to the workplace in 2017.
-She is now a teaching fellow at the University of Portsmouth, teaching Land Law and Commercial Property to the Masters students in the Civil Engineering department, as well as Land Law to the undergraduates in the Business and Law faculty.
+After a period in New York, Judi returned to London, where she represented lenders financing large property transactions.
+After a career break, Judi took up a position as a teaching fellow at the University of Portsmouth, teaching Land Law and Commercial Property to the Masters students in the Civil Engineering department, as well as Land Law to the undergraduates in the Business and Law Faculty.